oinam/oinam-jekyll/styleguide.md

 > The `blockquote` element is used to indicate the quotation of a large section of text from another source.
 Using the default HTML styling of most web browsers, it will indent the right and left margins both on the display and in printed form, but this may be overridden by Cascading Style Sheets.
 The non-semantic use of the blockquote element purely to indent text has been deprecated by the W3C since HTML 4.
 The preferred approach is the use of CSS.

+Wrap content blocks in a class `.content-medium`, `.content-large`, or `.content-full` to have it extend out of the default content-width on large screens.

-Here is a Youtube video using `include video source="youtube" id="dQw4w9WgXcQ"`.
+Here is a Youtube[^Youtube] video using {%raw%}`{% include video source="youtube" id="qaF6dPiJ-NM" %}`{%endraw%}.
 You can extend the video with just wrapping with something like `<div class="content-medium">`, replace `medium` with `large` or `full`.
 You can apply this not only videos but photos or any other block content.

+So, did you see the Footnote[^Footnote] I added above.
+You will need to be using `markdown: kramdown` as your MarkdDown.

 {% include video source="youtube" id="dQw4w9WgXcQ" %}